Hhenry443/TidyTask/README.md

 # Tidy Task
 This script provides a command-line interface (CLI) for managing tasks.
 You can add, view, edit, mark as done, delete, and clear tasks.
 All tasks are stored in a `tasks.json` file, located in the specified path.
 You will need to change this in the script!!

-I made this project out of necessity, i needed an easy way to have a basic to do list that I could reference from anywhere on my system.
-I thought it could be a fun project to make.
+I made this project out of necessity, I needed an easy way to have a basic to do list that I could reference from anywhere on my system.
+I then thought it could be a fun project to make!!!
 In the future, I may add support for multiple to-do lists, but that's only if I have time, and feel the project needs it after using it for a while.

 The docs *should* work for setting it up as a command 'planner'.
 If it doesn't work, let me know and I'll try to fix it